UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

     	- 6.dc-merge-all-data.R
     	- 7.dc-generate-meta-data-break-activity.R
     	- 8.dc-generate-model-data.R
-    	- vs-descriptive.rmd
-    	- vs-model-visualization.rmd

-**Validation Scripts (vs)**
-- vs-descriptive.rmd
+    	- ms-descriptive.rmd
-    - Produces the exploratory data visualization
-- vs-model-visualization.rmd
+    	- ms-model-visualization.rmd
-    - Checks collinearity and performs linear modeling and Visualizes the significant predictors of the model

 ##### Note: Please do not run any script after this
 -------------------------------------------------------------------------------------------------------------
 **Utility Scripts (us)**

+The **Utility Scripts (us)** are used to define the common functions like read-write files, and are being called from the **Data Curation (dc)** scripts.

 	- us-common-functions.R
 	    - Useful functions that are called from almost all scripts.